 How air pollution can cause cancer

+Air pollution is often separated into outdoor and indoor air pollution.
+Both indoor and outdoor air pollutants have been shown to increase the risk of cancer.
 Air pollution is associated with an increased risk of lung cancer.
 Although the increased risk of cancer is small for individuals, because everyone is exposed to some air pollution, it has an important effect across the population as a whole.

 How big is the risk in the UK?

 Compared to other countries around the world, the UK has fairly low levels of air pollution.
 For most pollutants it is within the EU limits.

 Because levels of PM2.5 are relatively low, the increased risk for an individual is fairly small.
 The exact risk depends on how much air pollution people are regularly exposed to.
 But it’s hard to say exactly what the risk is for the people living in a certain area.